US STOCKS-Wall St down on stimulus doubts, Spain debt sale

 “The major support for the economy and for the financial markets over the past two years has been stimulus, and without it, it’s still a question whether these economies can make it on their own,” said Bruce Bittles, chief investment strategist at Robert W. Baird & Co in Nashville.

-Spanish borrowing costs jumped at bond auctions, raising concerns that the rally in troubled sovereign debt of euro-zone peripheral nations sparked by the European Central Bank’s two Long-Term Refinancing Operations may be coming to an end.
-The yield on the country’s 10-year bond leaped to 5.7 percent, its highest since January.
+Spanish borrowing costs jumped at bond auctions, raising concerns that the rally in troubled peripheral sovereign debt sparked by the European Central Bank’s two Long-Term Refinancing Operations may be coming to an end.

 Stocks continued to feel the fallout from minutes from the Federal Reserve’s latest meeting, published on Tuesday.
 They showed the Fed’s policy-setting Federal Open Market Committee was moving away from introducing more monetary stimulus.